 The sites in Campogalliano’s center include the seventeenth-century Torre dell’Orologio (clock tower) in Piazza Castello, which is a stone’s throw from the Montagnole Park and its traces of medieval history, and the contemporary architecture in Piazza della Bilancia.

-The Barchetta Bridge, a modern construction with an eighty-meter suspended iron arch, connects Modena and Campogalliano.
+The Barchetta Bridge, a modern structure with a large suspended iron arch of 80 meters that facilitates the cycling and pedestrian connection between Modena and Campogalliano.

 There’s excellent dining in Campogalliano all year round, but an annual food fair known as “Piatti della Bilancia” is worth keeping in mind.
 During the event, area restaurants offer menus inspired by the concept of “balance.”
 Dishes made with seasonal delicacies are designed to showcase local products such as lambrusco wine, Parmigiano-Reggiano cheese, prosciutto, and traditional Modena balsamic vinegar, and are often reimagined versions of traditional recipes with new and exciting pairings.